 The classification of I2/Borisov proved far less troublesome as it was observed to possess an unmistakable coma and tail almost 14 times the diameter of the Earth.
 Unfortunately, the nucleus of our second interstellar visitor has now been observed to be fragmenting as it speeds away, so it could be bye-bye Borisov in more ways than one.

 The A to Z of asteroids

 Earlier in this article, I mentioned spectral types when I talked about the distribution of asteroids.
 If you have nothing better to do and would relish a nice, long read about asteroid spectral types, classification systems and taxonomies, read my article History of Asteroid Classification which not only provides an overview of what constitutes the different asteroid spectral types, but provides an account of the evolution of the multitude of perplexing A to Z of asteroid classification systems that have popped in and out of existence over the last nearly 50 years.
-You will need to commit to get through it.
+You’ll need to commit to get through it.

 So that’s the end of the article Asteroid vs Comet.
-To view the graphics showing all of the asteroids and comets visited by spacecraft, click here.
+To view graphics showing all of the asteroids and comets visited by spacecraft, click here.